 A: During the Regular Season, every eligible child in the league's boundaries is given the opportunity to try out and participate on a team.
 Generally, the Regular Season begins in the spring and can last until September, but the start/end dates for the Regular Season vary.
-In Tournament Play, a league holding charters in the proper divisions may enter teams in up to seven baseball and six softball divisions in the International Tournament.
-Tournament Play begins around July 1 and ends in late August with World Series tournaments in nine divisions of baseball and softball.
+In Tournament Play, a league holding charters in the proper divisions may enter teams in up to six baseball and five softball divisions in the International Tournament.
+Tournament Play begins around July 1 and ends in late August with World Series tournaments in seven divisions of baseball and softball.
 Many of the rules and regulations are the same for Regular Season and Tournament Play.
 However, there are some exceptions, detailed in the Tournament Rules and Guidelines section of this book.
 Little League also offers a "Second Season" program, sometimes called "Fall Ball" or "Winter League," with details available at your Regional Office.

-Q: Can our league or district (or any other level) allow a television station or Internet website to broadcast or web-cast regular season games, Special Games or International Tournament games?
+Q: Can our league or district (or any other level) allow a television station or website to broadcast, web-cast, or stream regular season games, Special Games, or International Tournament games?

 A: No. The only authority that can permit this is Little League International.
-For more information, click on the "Media" section of the Little League website, LittleLeague.org.
-Information on radio broadcasting can also be found there.
+More information on broadcasting, webcasting, and streaming Little League games can be found at LittleLeague.org.